chrismarquez/advent-code/README.md

 Go inside repository folder (cd advent-code)

+To run all predefined tests, run:

+./gradlew clean test

+If one wishes to add custom input, the program can be run as follows:

 Run command ./gradlew run --args="{problem} {inputFile}"

 Where {problem} stands for the problem to execute (including 1A, 1B, 2A, 2B, 4A, 4B)